Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • It would be straightforward to add additional grading metrics using a similar variance approach.

 • If you capture a set of images under truly excellent seeing conditions and those images are accepted, subsequent images under average conditions may be rejected even though they are perfectly acceptable.
-There is currently no solution to this problem short of starting a new target with fresh exposure plans.
-Hopefully, this situation is rare.
+For this reason, delayed grading is enabled by default with a trigger threshold of 80% (acquired/desired).